Yijin-Zeng/bosfr-R-package/README.md

 controlled Type I error regardless of the values of missing data.
 Note this package is suitable only for univariate distinct data where no ties is allowed.
 Bounds of Kendall’s tau is also available with missing data, provided the bounds of Spearman’s footrule.
-See for more details.
+See Zeng et al., 2025 for more details.

 ## Installation